PradeepPatil101/Portfolio/README.md

 # Object Oriented Design and Development - CSC 517
 Ruby, Ruby on Rails, Rails API, Docker, RSpec

-• Developed the join team requests controller for an open source project Expertiza

 • Created a Ruby on Rails project simulating a railway ticketing system

 # Software Engineering - CSC 510